-Anne Stires, Founder/ Director, Forest Kindergarten Teacher (Roots Class)
+Anne Stires, Founder/ Director, Nature Kindergarten Teacher (Roots Class)

 Anne brings her academic training together with her love of life and the natural world at the school she founded, the Juniper Hill School, in Alna, Maine.
 There, along with like-minded colleagues, she shares her enthusiasm for learning through the lens of place.
 The Juniper Hill School’s “place” is her grandmother’s 1761 farm in Alna bordering the Sheepscot River.
 This farm has served as a consistent refuge and “garden of adventure” throughout Anne’s life.
 Now, it is where her students begin their immersion in the adventure of learning by studying the natural and human environments around them.